 Spurred tortoises may double in size each year until they reach maturity, which is around 15 years old.
-These tortoises can live well over 50 or 60 years.
-Turtles and tortoises cannot leave their shell behind, as many invertebrates do.
-The back bone of the tortoise is embedded in the top of the shell, just as the ribcage is a part of the underside of the shell.
-The top of the shell, also called a carapace, is made up of hardened scales.
-These scales are called scutes, and are made up of keratin, which is what our fingernails are made of as well.
-The scutes have well defined growth rings.
-These tortoises are able to survive in the extreme heat of the desert by digging extensive burrows, where some may be as deep as 10 feet.
+These tortoises can live well over 50 or 60 years!
+Unlike many invertebrates, turtles and tortoises cannot leave their shell behind.
+The backbone of the tortoise is embedded in the top of the shell (called a carapace), and the rib cage is a part of the underside of the shell.
+The carapace is made up of hardened scales called scutes, which are made up of keratin- the same thing our fingernails are made of!
+Spurred tortoises are able to survive in the extreme heat of the desert by digging extensive burrows as deep as 10 feet.

-The African Spurred Tortoise is the third largest tortoise species living today.
-It is surpassed only by the Galapagos and Aldabra Tortoises.
-Living in a desert makes getting water hard, so these tortoises have adapted to foraging for succulents and water holding plant material, as well as spending the warmest parts of the day sleeping in dark, cool burrows also helps to stay cool and retain water.
+The African Spurred Tortoise is the third largest tortoise species living today, surpassed only by the Galapagos and Aldabra Tortoises.
+Living in a desert makes obtaining water hard, and so they have adapted to foraging for succulents and water-holding plant material.
+Spending the warmest parts of the day sleeping in dark, cool burrows also helps to stay cool and retain water.

 The African spurred tortoise is the largest mainland tortoise.
 Only the Aldabra and Galapagos tortoises, which are found on small islands, are larger.

-Southern edge of the Sahara desert in Northern Africa
+Southern edge of Sahara Desert in Northern Africa

 Desert, semiarid grasslands, savannah